olgarozhdestvina/Data-Representation-Project/README.md

 ####  How to run the code <a name="how_to_run_the_code"></a>

+To run on your local machine follow the instructions below.

 1. Get into directory _"Data-Representation-Project"_ in your Command Interpreter
 2. Run __createDatabase.py__ and then __createTables.py__ to initialize a database _"dentalclinic"_ with two tables or follow instructions in _initdb.sql_ in MySQL command line client.
 3. Run __python -m venv venv__ to make a virtual environment.